RaVeR76/Bedroom-DJ/README.md

 **Bug 5**

 Another day I started my Gitpod workspace and some of the index html was missing.
 The code at the bottom had just vanished from the previous night.
-A part of my footer, my end scripts, my end body tag and my end html tag were no longer where thety should be.
+A part of my footer, my end scripts, my end body tag and my end html tag were no longer where they should be.
 I have no answer to why this happened if the truth be told but luckily enough I was always backing my code up in Notepad so I simply copied and pasted the missing html code.
 It worked but just be careful everyone.